Ridge Regularized Estimation of VAR Models for Inference: Monte Carlo Simulations

-\paragraph{Penalty and Hyperparameter Selection.} To select the ridge penalty, I implement the lag-adapted structure and choose the relevant $\lambda_i$'s using block non-dependent cross-validation (CV), as suggested by \cite{bergmeirNoteValidityCrossvalidation2018}.\footnote{In fact, \cite{bergmeirNoteValidityCrossvalidation2018} also propose a weaker version of cross-validation for time series that is just \textit{block CV}.
-However, I resort to non-dependent block CV as it more properly accounts for time dependency at the cost of having to "throw away" some data lags.
-In all simulations I set the number of block CV folds to 5.
-As discussed below, in practice there is negligible difference between 5- and 10-fold CV ridge penalties apart from higher computational burden at each Monte Carlo step.} To keep CV well-behaved, I constraint the optimization domain of $\lambda_i$ to be $[0, T \times 10^2]$, without discretization.
+To select the ridge penalty, I implement the lag-adapted structure and choose the relevant $\lambda_i$'s using block non-dependent cross-validation, c.f. \cite{Burman1994,bergmeirNoteValidityCrossvalidation2018}.
+I constraint the optimization domain of $\lambda_i$ to be $[0, 10^2]$, without discretization.
 An issue with cross-validation regards the GLS ridge estimator: the matrices involved can quickly become prohibitively large due to Kronecker products, making CV optimization impractical.
 To avoid this, I set the penalty for lag-adapted $\hat{\bm{\beta}}^{RGLS}(\Lambda)$ to be the same as that obtained for $\hat{\bm{\beta}}^{R}$ via CV, which means the regularizer is tuned sub-optimally.
 Nonetheless, an identical choice of $\Lambda$ for both methods can help shed light on the difference in structure between the two estimators.

 In contrast to \cite{banburaLargeBayesianVector2010}, I do not tune the shrinkage parameter of the Minnesota BVAR using a mean squared forecasting error (MSFE) criterion: instead, I again use block CV.
 Since a Minnesota prior can be easily implemented with the use of augmented regression matrices, cross-validation can be much more efficiently implemented than for $\hat{\bm{\beta}}^{RGLS}$.
 The resulting choice of prior tightness $\lambda^2$ is reasonable because CV, too, estimates the (one step ahead) forecasting risk.
 Since in this context only the mean of the posterior is used to compute pointwise impulse responses, one can even directly interpret the cross-validated Minnesota BVAR estimator as a refinement of GLS ridge.